 - complain to a supervisory authority; and

 - You have the right to ask us not to process your personal data for marketing purposes and in certain other ‘legitimate interest’ circumstances.
-We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.

 - Please note that there may be a few circumstances where we cannot ‘delete’ or block your data, for example:

 - where we are required to retain it by law;